tsklipp/getting-cleaning-data-assignment/README.md

         library(dplyr)
 ```

 Load necessary data, activities and features names.
-The process its done faster using fread function and it is not necessary to consider a delimiter character.
+The process is done faster using fread function and is not necessary to consider a delimiter character.
 There is no file header, so it is decided to give column names
 ```{r}
         # Reading activities and features data from Human Activity Recognition Data Set
         activities <- fread("activity_labels.txt", header = FALSE, col.names = c("id", "activity"))
         features <- fread("features.txt", header = FALSE, col.names = c("id", "feature"))
 ```

 Load necessary data, activities performed by volunteers of training and test sets along volunteers id.
-The activities are identified by labels (id collum content read from "activity_labels.txt")
+The activities are identified by labels (id collumn content read from "activity_labels.txt")
 ```{r}
         # Reading performed acitivities labels of the training and test sets carried out by each volunteer and also,
         # reading the id of the volunteers